tableless/tableless-old-wp/wp-content/plugins/cleantalk-spam-protect/readme.txt

 Go to <a href="https://cleantalk.org/my" target="_blank">Dashboard</a> at the cleantalk.org or use <a href="https://play.google.com/store/apps/details?id=org.cleantalk.app">Android</a>, <a href="https://itunes.apple.com/us/app/cleantalk/id825479913?mt=8">iPhone</a> anti-spam app to manage and control spam protection.

 == Frequently Asked Questions ==

-= Does the plugin protects against brute force, DoS attacks as well as against spam attacks? = No, it doesn't.
-Anti-spam by CleanTalk **is only anti-spam solution** for comments, registrations and other other forms on a website.
-Plugin saves your time against manage spam problem, but doesn't protect against any security issues.
+= Does the plugin protect from brute force, DoS attacks and spam attacks? = Yes, it does.
+Please turn the option 'SpamFireWall' on in the plugin settings to protect your website from DoS/DDoS, XML-RPC attacks.

-= Does anti spam protection safe for mobile visitors? = Yes, it does.
-Plugin doesn't block mobile visitors as well as desktop websites visitors.
-Because this plugin uses several anti-spam tests to detect spam bots and lower false/positive rate.
-Multiple anti-spam tests helps avoid false/positive blocks for real website visitors even if one of tests failed.
+= Is the anti-spam protection safe for mobile visitors? = Yes, it is.
+The plugin doesn't block mobile visitors as well as desktop website visitors.
+It uses several independent anti-spam tests to decrease the number of false outcomes and to have as low false-positive rate as possible.
+Multiple anti-spam tests help to avoid false/positive blocks for real website visitors even if one of the tests failed.

-= How does the plugin work with spam comments? =
+= What does the plugin do with spam comments? =
-Spam comments moves to SPAM folder or you can set option to silent ban spam comments.
+Spam comments are being moved to SPAM folder by default or you can set the option to ban spam comments silently.

 = How does the plugin stop spam? =
-Plugin uses several simple tests to stop spammers.
+The plugin uses several simple tests to stop spammers:

-1. JavaScript anti-spam test.
-99% spam bots doesn't have all JavaScript functions support.
-So, the plugin has code which can run normal visitor and can't run the spam bot.
+1. **JavaScript anti-spam test.** 99% of spam bots don't have full JavaScript functions support.
+So, the plugin has the code which can be run by normal visitor and can't be run by the spam bot.
-1. Checks by Email, IP, domains at spam activities list.
-The plugin online use spam activity database at cleantalk.org, which are consist more then 1 billion records about spam activity IPs, Email, Domains and ASN.
-If the senders IP or Email matches with database, the sender gets some spam scores.
-To reduce false/positive rate the plugin doesn't use only blacklist test to ban spammers.
-The sender will be banned only if multiple spam test failed.
+1. **Email, IP, domain spam activity list entries check.** The plugin uses spam activity database online at cleantalk.org, consisting of more than 20 billion spam activity records of IPs, Emails, Domains and ASN.
+If the sender's IP or Email is in the database, the sender gets some spam scores.
+To reduce false/positive rate the plugin not only uses the blacklist test to ban spammers, the sender will be banned when and only when multiple spam tests have been failed.
-1. Comment submit time.
-Spam bots usually send post immediately after page load, because spam bots not really fill the web form, they are only send $_POST data to the blog.
-The normal visitor sends the data within several seconds or minutes.
+1. **Comment submit time.** Spam bots usually submit the info immediately after the page has been loaded, this happens because spam bots don't actually fill the web form, they just send $_POST data to the blog.
+The normal visitor sends the data after several seconds or minutes.

-= Will anti-spam protects my theme? =
+= Will the anti-spam plugin protect my theme? =
 Yes, it will.
-The Anti-spam by CleanTalk compatible with any WordPress themes.
+The Anti-spam by CleanTalk is compatible with any WordPress theme.

-= How can I test anti-spam protection? =
+= How can I test the anti-spam protection? =
-Please use email **stop_email@example.com** for comments, contacts or signups to see how the anti-spam protection works.
-Also you can see logs for last 7 days at <a href="http://cleantalk.org/my/show_requests">Control panel</a> or look at folder "Spam" for banned comments.
+Please use the email **stop_email@example.com** for comments, contacts or signups to see how the anti-spam protection works.
+Also you can see the logs for the last 7 days at the <a href="http://cleantalk.org/my/show_requests">Control panel</a> or look at the folder "Spam" for banned comments.

 = Is the plugin effective against spam bots? =
-Plugin Anti-spam by CleanTalk stops up to 99.998% of spam comments, spam signups (registrations), spam contact emails, spam subscriptions, spam bookings or spam orders.
+The plugin Anti-Spam by CleanTalk stops up to 99.998% of spam comments, spam signups (registrations), spam contact emails, spam subscriptions, spam bookings or spam orders.

 = What about pingback, trackback spam? =
-Plugin by default pass pingbacks without any checks.
+The plugin passes pingbacks without any checks by default.
 All trackbacks will be blocked if the sender had spam activity.

 = Can I use CleanTalk with Akismet? =
 Sure, you can use CleanTalk with Akismet.
-In this case probably you will have bigger false/positive rate (when legitimate comments/signups denies), but you will have stronger antispam protection at website.
+In this case you will probably have higher false/positive rate (when legitimate comments/signups are being denied), but you will have stronger antispam protection on your website.

 = Is CleanTalk better than Akismet? =
-Please look features comparison here https://cleantalk.org/cleantalk-vs-akismet
+Please look at this features comparison here https://cleantalk.org/cleantalk-vs-akismet

 = Can I use CleanTalk to remove pending spam comments? = Yes, you can.
-The plugin has option to test all pending comments via database of <a href="https://cleantalk.org/blacklists">spam active IP/Email</a>, finded spam comments plugin moves to Trash folder.
+The plugin has the option to test all pending comments via database of <a href="https://cleantalk.org/blacklists">spam active IP/Email</a>, found spam comments will be moved to Trash folder.

-= How the plugin finds spam in pending comments or registered accounts? = Plugin checks all not spam comments against blacklists database and show you senders that have spam activity on other websites.
+= How does the plugin find spam in pending comments or registered accounts? = The plugin checks all non-spam comments in the blacklist database and shows you those senders who have spam activity on other websites.
-There is some differencies between blacklists database and API to protect against spam bots registrations/comments online.
-Blacklists show all history of spam activity, but our API (that used in spam tests) used another parameters, too: last day of activity, number of spam attacks during last days etc. This mechanisms help us to reduce number of false positivitie.
-So, there is nothing strange, if some emails/IPs will be not found by bulk comments/accounts test.
+There are some differences between blacklist database and API to protect you from spam bot registrations/comments online.
+Blacklists show all history of spam activity, but our API (which is used in spam tests) relies on other parameters too: last day of activity, number of spam attacks during the last days etc. These mechanisms help us to reduce the number of false outcomes.
+So, there is nothing strange, if some emails/IPs are not found by bulk comments/accounts test.

-To check comments please click this,
+To check comments please go here:
 > WordPress console -> Comments -> Find spam comments

-To check users please click this,
+To check users please go here:
 > WordPress console -> Users -> Find spam users

-= Should I use another anti-spam tools (Captcha, reCaptcha and etc.)? = CleanTalk stops up to 99.998% of spam bots, so you can disable other anti-spam plugins (especially CAPTCHA like anti-spam plugins).
-In some cases several anti-spam plugins can conflict, so it will be better use just one plugin.
+= Should I use other anti-spam tools (Captcha, reCaptcha and etc.)? = CleanTalk stops up to 99.998% of spam bots, so you can disable other anti-spam plugins (especially CAPTCHA-type anti-spam plugins).
+In some cases several anti-spam plugins could conflict with each other, so it would be better to use just one plugin.

-= Is the plugin WordPress MultiUser (WPMU or WordPress network) compatible? = The plugin is WordPress MultiUser (WPMU or WordPress network) compatible.
-Each blog in multisite environment has individual anti-spam options for spam bots protection.
+= Is the plugin compatible with WordPress MultiUser (WPMU or WordPress network)? = Yes, the plugin is compatible with WordPress MultiUser.
+Each blog in multisite environment has individual anti-spam options for the protection from spam bots.

-= After installation I noticed in the statistics that the number of spam attacks increased = There are a few reasons for this:
+= After the installation I noticed that the number of spam attacks has been increased in the statistics = There are a few reasons for this:

 * With the indexing of your web-site by the search systems, appearance of external links and better search results position, your web-site attracts more and more spambots.
 * Non-transparent protection systems like CAPTCHA or question/answer, that don't have spam attacks statistics, don't let you see the whole picture, or the picture is incomplete.
-* Counting methods for spam attacks and spam bots are different for different systems, which explains the diversity.
+* Counting methods for spam attacks and spam bots are different for different systems, thus the diversity appears.
 We seek to provide detailed statistics.

 = Why my dummy "spam" comment passed to the WordPress? = The plugin has several options to detect spam bots and humans.
-If you just post spammy text like this,
+If you just post spammy text like this:

     "I want to sell something", "Buy something here.." and etc

-The comments will be passed, becuase the plugin detect sender as a human.
-So, use special email *stop_email@example.com* to test anti-spam or wait a few days to see how the plugin works.
+the comments will be passed, because the plugin detects sender as a human.
+So, use special email *stop_email@example.com* to test the anti-spam functionality or wait a few days to see how the plugin works.

 = Is it free or paid? =
 The plugin is free.
 But the plugin uses CleanTalk cloud service to filter spam bots.
-You have to register an account and you have free trial to test anti-spam for comments, registrations, bookings, contacts or orders.
+You have to register an account and then you will receive a free trial to test anti-spam for comments, registrations, bookings, contacts or orders.
 When the trial (on CleanTalk account) is finished, you can renew the subscription for 1 year or deactivate anti-spam plugin.

 = Can I use CleanTalk with cache plugins? =
-Anti-spam by CleanTalk doesn't use static HTML code into templates, so all anti-spam functions works correctly with any WordPress cache plugins.
+Anti-spam by CleanTalk doesn't use static HTML code in its templates, so all anti-spam functions work correctly with any WordPress cache plugins.

-= Does the plugin protects against spam bots at forms with third-party services? = Yes, it does.
-Plugin protects web-forms on your websites which are send data to third-party servers (like MailChimp).
-To enable this protection set option 'Protect external forms' in plugin settings.
+= Does the plugin protect from spam bots if I use forms with third-party services? = Yes, it does.
+Plugin protects web-forms on your websites which send data to third-party servers (like MailChimp).
+To enable this protection set the option 'Protect external forms' in the plugin settings.

 = Does CleanTalk compatible with Cloudflare? = CleanTalk is fully compatible with CloudFlare.
-Service doesn't filter CloudFlares IP's (AS13335) over blacklists database, so in this way plugin/service filters spam bots uses other anti spam tests.
+Service doesn't filter CloudFlares IP's (AS13335) through blacklists database, so in this case plugin/service filters spam bots using other anti-spam tests.

-= Does CleanTalk compatible with a content delivery network (CDN)? = Yes, it does.
+= Is CleanTalk compatible with a content delivery network (CDN)? = Yes, it is.
 CleanTalk works with any CDN system, i.e. CloudFlare, MaxCDN, Akamai.

 = Can I use CleanTalk functionality in my plugins? = Yes, you can.
 Just use following snippet: